-"We have trebled the number of affordable houses being delivered in Edinburgh to around 1,500 a year through programmes such as $21^{\rm st}$ Century Homes and will continue to work in partnership with organisations such as the Port of Leith Housing Association to deliver as many as possible."
+"We have trebled the number of affordable houses being delivered in Edinburgh to around 1,500 a year through programmes such as 21st Century Homes and will continue to work in partnership with organisations such as the Port of Leith Housing Association to deliver as many as possible."

-Christmas Gift Idea : A Charity Photo Session - with your Dog!
+Christmas Gift Idea : A

-If your dog is as important ...or maybe even just a tiny bit more important...to you as your mother, why not include him in
+Charity Photo Session - with your Dog!

-Terminal for a fun photo shoot?
+If your dog is as important ...or maybe even just a tiny bit more important...to you as your mother, why not include him in the Christmas jollity by taking him along to Ocean Terminal for a fun photo shoot?
 Paws and Claus will be running special canine sessions every Tuesday and Thursday evening from now until 22 December 2015; for £8 your best friend will get a special souvenir photograph with Santa Claus!